momer93/momer93.github.io/_projects/1_project.md

         {% include figure.html path="assets/img/gcp/gc3.jpg" title="Interviews_2" class="img-fluid rounded z-depth-1" %}
     </div>
     <div class="col-sm mt-3 mt-md-0">
-        {% include figure.html path="assets/img/gcp/gc4.jpg" title="Interviews_2" class="img-fluid rounded z-depth-1" %}
+        {% include figure.html path="assets/img/gcp/gc4.jpg" title="Interviews_3" class="img-fluid rounded z-depth-1" %}
 </div>
 </div>
 <div class="caption">
     Interviewing owners and workers from various steel fabrication microenterprises in Oman.
 </div>

-Next interviews were carried out with the end users to determine key design design requirements.
-Through qualitative interviews, it was determined how they would normally use such a machine, what sizes and thicknesses of plate would they be normally cutting etc. The requirements for smaller shops compared to bigger shops were slightly different.
-Smaller shops often had very little space in the shop and did not often have jobs that needed the cutting of multiple plates.
+Next interviews were carried out with the end users to determine key design requirements.
+The requirements for smaller shops compared to bigger shops were slightly different.
+Smaller shops often had very little space in the shop and did not often have production runs that needed the cutting of multiple plates.
 Such shops often wanted just the cheapest possible machine (max budget 500 euros), with portability or the function of stowing away to be important.
+Slightly bigger shops were willing to spend more for reliability and quality (max budget upto 3000 euros).

+**Key points learned from the interviews were:**
+1. Plate thicknesses they normally cut with a gas cutter range from 3 to 40 mm.
+2. They sometimes cut scrap cut pieces which are much smaller than a full sheet and sometimes also a full sheet
+3. Due to the weight of full sheets, they are unable to carry them, so cut them where they are unloaded by a vendor often outside the shop.
+4. They do not having cutting jobs all the time, so it is preferable for smaller shops to be able to stow the machine away to make more space when not needed
+5. For small jobs they would prefer to cut with the hand torch and so the torch should be removable from the CNC machine
+6. They preferred to purchase as little as possible and would like to use as much locally available material in the workshop than to buy exotic profiles or parts

-Slightly bigger shops were willing to spend more for reliability and quality and were willing to spend up to 3000 euros.
-This showed that maybe a difference of features could be implemented to serve the different user categories.
-Next a survey was made of all available local raw material sizes and listed in an excel sheet along with pricing, such that only the listed locally available material would be used in the design.
+Such findings allowed me to determine the right strategy for the design.
+Next a survey was made of all available local raw material sizes and listed in an indexable spreadsheet along with pricing, such that only locally available material would be used in the design, atleast for the machine structure.

+Next several concepts were generated for the machine by sketching on paper, making basic calculations on excel sheets etc. Next the chosen profiles and design was modelled in CAD.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">